KatharineZhang/ButterWalk/README.md

 - If you haven't already, you need to also install `Node.js v20.18.0`
 - cd into the client folder and copy the `.env.sample`.
 Rename the copied file `.env`.
   - Fill in the EXPO_PUBLIC_IP_ADDRESS with your publically accessible IPv4 ip address.
 Windows instructions are in the `.env.sample` (someone please add the mac and linux versions if you know).
+  - Fill in the rest of the information by asking someone on the dev team.
+- cd into the server folder and copy `.env.sample`.
+Rename the copied file `.env`.
-  - Fill in the EXPO_PUBLIC_GOOGLE_MAPS_APIKEY.
-Ask someone on the dev team for this key.
+  - Fill in the information by asking someone on the dev team.
 - cd into both the client and server folders and run `npm i`
 - Install the Expo Go app on your phone or a mobile emulator onto your computer.

 # To Run

 - cd into the server folder and run `npm run buildandstart`
-- cd into the client folder and run `npx expo start`
+- In a new terminal, cd into the client folder and run `npx expo start`
 - Scan the QR code that appears in the terminal with your phone, which should open the app in Expo Go!

 # To Use Simulator (Mac)

 - Download simulator (macOS only) and open any device
 - Download zip file from [here](https://expo.dev/accounts/katzhang/projects/husky-betterWalk/builds/ca622619-adcc-4adf-9201-5865b8a44236)
 - Unzip the file and drag the app to the device in the simulator